Following these four steps will help accelerate your orientation with NMIT and help focus your efforts on settling in and studying.

 Are you new to the computer and feel a little daunted by it all?
-Contact us to make an appointment a technology adviser about how to get the most out of IT at NMIT.
+Contact us to make an appointment with a Learning Facilitator about how to get the most out of IT at NMIT.

 Pōwhiri ki Te Whare Wānanga o Te Tauihu o Te Waka a Māui